linkedin/Liger-Kernel/CONTRIBUTING.md

 ## Release (maintainer only)

-1. Bump the version in setup.py to the desired version (for example, `0.2.0`)
+1. Bump the version in pyproject.toml to the desired version (for example, `0.2.0`)
 2. Submit a PR and merge
 3. Create a new release based on the current HEAD, tag name using `v<version number>` for example `v0.2.0`.
 Alternatively, If you want to create release based on a different commit hash, `git tag v0.2.0 <commit hash> && git push origin v0.2.0`, and create release based on this tag
 4. Adding release note: Minimum requirement is to click the `Generate Release Notes` button that will automatically generates 1) changes included, 2) new contributors.
 It's good to add sections on top to highlight the important changes.